IBM's quarterly revenue sinks to 5-year low as hardware sales fall

 The company spent $3.1 billion to acquire 10 companies in 2013.

-In January, IBM said it will invest more than $1 billion to establish a new business unit for Watson - the supercomputer system that beat humans on the television quiz show "Jeopardy" - deployed on SoftLayer cloud computing infrastructure business the company bought last year [ID:nL3N0KJ22N]
+In January, IBM said it will invest more than $1 billion to establish a new business unit for Watson - the supercomputer system that beat humans on the television quiz show "Jeopardy" - deployed on SoftLayer cloud computing infrastructure business the company bought last year.

 The global cloud services market last year grew by almost a fifth to an estimated $131 billion, according to research firm Gartner.
 IBM Markets Intelligence estimates the market could be as big as $200 billion by 2020.